Keladi Kannmanii: Casting

 Vasanth approached S. P. Balasubrahmanyam to portray A. R. Rangaraj (ARR).
 The pair had earlier worked on Manathil Urudhi Vendum (1987), for which Vasanth was an assistant director.
 Vasanth was impressed with his realistic acting style and felt a "strong impression of him as a good actor, so we roped him in as an acting coup".
 Balasubrahmanyam was initially hesitant to accept the offer as he did not want Vasanth to take a risk by making a film with him as the lead actor.
 Vasanth remained firm with his selection because he wanted ARR "to be a character, which would not be possible with a popular face".

-Suhasini was Vasanth's first choice for the role of Sarada, but she could not accept the offer due to her busy schedule; Raadhika was chosen instead.
+Suhasini was Vasanth's first choice for the role of Sarada, but she could not accept the offer due to her busy schedule; Radhika was chosen instead.
 Ramesh Aravind was cast as Sasi because Vasanth worked with him in the Kannada film Sundara Swapnagalu (1986).
 According to Aravind, Vasanth approached him because the actor who was his original choice for the role could not accept.
 Sukanya and Ramya Krishnan were initial choices for the role of Anu, but could not accept due to other commitments; Anju was finally chosen by Vasanth, despite the scepticism of the crew since she was a relative newcomer.
 Neena played the character as a child after Vasanth saw her in Idhayathai Thirudathe, the Tamil-dubbed version of the Telugu film Geethanjali (1989).

 Filming

 While scouting for filming locations, Vasanth came across an old house which was available for filming only for two days; he decided this would be the original house of Sarada.
 The first shot Vasanth directed was the scene where Sarada cries over the death of her parents.
-Before filming the scene, Raadhika asked for some time to prepare; she came much later and finished filming the scene in one take.
-Arvind's first scenes to be filmed were those with Raadhika; he had only three days to film those scenes as Raadhika was due to leave for London soon after.
+Before filming the scene, Radhika asked for some time to prepare; she came much later and finished filming the scene in one take.
+Arvind's first scenes to be filmed were those with Radhika; he had only three days to film those scenes as Radhika was due to leave for London soon after.
 His other scenes, including those with Anju, were filmed after he worked on his call-sheet dates.

 Due to Balasubrahmanyam's playback singing commitments, he could only shoot for two hours each day.
 The scooter that Balasubrahmanyam drove as ARR was a Bajaj Chetak.
 The song "Mannil Indha Kaadhal" was filmed at a beach off East Coast Road, Mahabalipuram.